- Fuel Cell Cars

 Gasoline and oil are extremely toxic and poisonous to humans along with wildlife when unintentionally released into the environment.
 If a hydrogen spill occurred, the hydrogen would evaporate almost immediately leaving only water behind.
 Oil and gasoline, on the other hand, require immense clean up efforts with the result being that most of the spilled toxic gasoline or oil seeps into the surrounding ecosystem causing irreparable harm.

 Hydrogen, when burned in a combustion engine, is a huge improvement in terms of emissions when compared to fossil fuels.
-Burning hydrogen does release low amounts of nitrous oxide, a component of smog, into the atmosphere.
+Burning hydrogen does however, release low amounts of nitrous oxide, a component of smog, into the atmosphere.
 This occurs whenever high temperature combustion occurs in the presence of oxygen.
-Other pollutants are also released as trace amounts of lubricants are burned in the process.
+Other pollutants are also released as trace amounts of lubricants are burned in the process, yet fuel cells still emit ultra-low pollutants when compared to fossil fuels.
 The main reason to employ fuel cells instead of combusting hydrogen has to do with efficiency.
 Anytime a fuel is ignited and burned the overall efficiency is limited by the laws of physics, to around 10%.
-This is due to efficiency losses associated with heat and the additional steps necessary before the fuel is transformed into useable energy.
+This is due to efficiency losses associated with heat and the additional steps necessary before the fuel is transformed into usable energy.
 A fuel cell directly converts the hydrogen fuel into electricity and is therefore inherently more efficient.
-A fuel cell skips the steps, associated with combustion generation, of first converting the fuel into heat, then mechanical energy and finally into energy.
+A fuel cell skips the steps, associated with combustion generation, of first converting the fuel into heat, then mechanical energy and finally into electrical energy.
 In an automobile engine 100 standard cubic feet of hydrogen would power the car for about 6 to 12 miles.
 That same amount of hydrogen in a fuel cell powered car could increase the distance traveled from 12 to 24 miles.

 The design and size of the Hindenburg also needs to be kept in mind.
-A passenger car or fuel cell operating on hydrogen would never have such a large amount of hydrogen stored in a flimsy cloth bag.
+A passenger car or fuel cell operating on hydrogen would never have such a large amount of hydrogen stored in a flimsy cloth bag covered with highly conductive metal.
 Today’s fuel cell systems and hydrogen storage techniques are engineered with safety being a paramount concern.
 The composite tanks used to store liquid and gaseous hydrogen are required to undergo rigorous safety testing before they are certified for hydrogen storage.

-Another reason hydrogen has received negative press in the past is its relationship to the hydrogen bomb.
-In order for hydrogen atoms to fuse tighter, like the reaction in a hydrogen bomb, special circumstances have to occur.
-Hydrogen will only fuse under extremely high heat and pressures that would never be found in a fuel cell system or hydrogen storage device.
+Hydrogen gas has also received negative press in the past because of its relationship to the hydrogen bomb.
+This worry is completely irrational because hydrogen will only fuse under extremely high heat and pressures that would never be found in a fuel cell system or hydrogen storage device.

 It would take about 10 Nm3 of hydrogen gas to equal the energy present in 1 gallon of gasoline or 8.3 pounds of coal.